Protecting Ontario means investing in what we hold in common.

 Created by wage suppression and underfunding

-Every dollar here is a dollar not strengthening public capacity.
+Every dollar here is a dollar not strengthening the things we share.

-Once capacity leaves the public system, it doesn't quietly return.
+Once public capacity leaves, it doesn't quietly return.

 This wasn't announced.